DavHau/django-nixos/Readme.md

 ## Secrets / Keys
 To pass secrets to django securely:
-1. Create a file containing your secrets as environment varibles like this:
+1. Create a file containing your secrets as environment variables like this:
     ```
     export SECRET_KEY="foo"
     export ANOTHER_SECRET_FOR_DJANGO="bar"
     ```
-2. Pass the path of the secrets file via parameter `keys-file`
+2. Pass the path of the file via parameter `keys-file`
     This file will not be managed by nix.
     If you are deploying to a remote host, make sure this file is available.
 An example on how to do this with NixOps can be found under `./examples/nixops`

 A systemd service running as root will later pick up that file and copy it to a destination under `/run/` where only the django system user can read it.
-Make sure by yourself to protect the source file with proper permissions or use the provided NixOps example to upload it securely to the remote host.
+Make sure by yourself to protect the source file you uploaded to the remote host with proper permissions or use the provided NixOps example.

 ## Examples
 See `Readme.md` inside `./examples`